emberjs/rfcs/0000-template.md

   - ember-source: vX.Y.Z
   - ember-data: vX.Y.Z
 - Relevant Team(s): (fill this in with the [team(s)](README.md#relevant-teams) to which this RFC applies)
-- RFC PR: (after opening the Propsoal RFC PR, update this with a link to it and update the file name)
+- RFC PR: (after opening the Proposal RFC PR, update this with a link to it and update the file name)

 # <RFC title>